Jean Segura Player Props: Marlins vs. Twins

 - Segura hit .277 with nine doubles, 10 home runs and 26 walks.

-- Segura picked up an RBI in 27.8% of his games last season (32 of 115), with more than one RBI in six of those contests (5.2%).
-He had three or more RBIs in two games.
+- Segura picked up an RBI in 32 of 115 games last season, with multiple RBIs in six of them.
+He drove in three or more runs in two games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.